SHWotever/RbrPro-Addons/README.md

 # RbrPro.Simhub.TelemetryForwarderAddon

-Simple NGP telemetry UDP forwarder, data will be sent to 127.0.0.1/6776 (Dafault NGP telemetry port)
+Simple NGP telemetry UDP forwarder, data will be sent to 127.0.0.1/6776 (Default NGP telemetry port)

 ## How to install ?